 The names of the methods of apportionment are generally associated to famous American politicians (John Quincy Adams, Thomas Jefferson, Alexander Hamilton, Daniel Webster), which underlines the importance of the problem.
-The statesmen have proposed different methods to reflect the evolution of the society: the number of States and also the whole population increased over the period 1790-2000.
+The statesmen have proposed different methods to reflect the evolution of the society as the number of States and also the total population increased dramatically over the period 1790-2000.
 The size of the House of Representatives was 105 seats in 1790, while there are 435 seats in 2000.
 In the same way, the number of States has increased from 15 in 1790 to 50 in 2000.
-Finally, the number of Electors which was 538 in 20002, was only 135 in 1790.
+Finally, the number of Electors which was 538 in 2000, was only 135 in 1790.

 If the politicians have used apportionment in an empirical sense, technical developments have been made by scientists (several of them have proposed their own method, for instance James Dean or Joseph A. Hill).
 The latter have conducted the normative analysis of those methods.
-Clearly, the perfect method does not exist which is known since Webster at the beginning of the nineteenth century.
+Clearly, the perfect method does not exist, a fact which is known since Webster at the beginning of the nineteenth century.
 However, Balinski and Young (2001) argue that the method of Webster, from a normative point of view, is better than the others.
 This method belongs to the well-known category of the divisor methods.
 Obviously, other methods can be found in the literature, but they are weak from a normative point of view.

 The divisor methods are based on a particular number, called the ideal divisor.
 Keeping in mind the ideal one man-one vote, each inhabitant of the U.S. should have the same part of a seat whatever State he belongs to.
-In an other word, whatever the State, a seat should be related to the same number of inhabitants.
-This number of inhabitants corresponds to the ideal divisor.
-Hence, the sum of each State population divided by this divisor, and rounded according to the chosen method, must be equal to the number of seats (the House of Representatives size).
-The divisor represents the number of citizens for one Representative; the higher the number of citizens for one Representative, lower the size of the House of Representatives.
+In another word, whatever the State, a seat should be related to the same number of inhabitants.
+This number of inhabitants per seat corresponds to the ideal divisor.
+Hence, the sum of each State population divided by this divisor, and rounded according to the chosen method, must be equal to the predetermined number of seats (the House of Representatives size).
 When the number of Representatives is given (for example 435 in 2000), a brief calculus with an algorithm gives the divisor.
 The method of Webster rounds the quotient population/divisor to the nearest integer number.
-In the same spirit, the method of Jefferson rounds the quotient population/divisor to the whole part of this number, whereas the method of Adams rounds the quotient population/divisor to the smallest integer containing this quotient.
-Others methods are proposed in the literature, in particular the methods of Dean and Hill, detailed below.
+In the same spirit, the method of Jefferson rounds the quotient population/divisor to the integer part of this number, whereas the method of Adams rounds the quotient population/divisor to the smallest integer containing this quotient.
+Other methods are proposed in the literature, in particular the methods of Dean and Hill, detailed below.

-2The 435 seats plus the 100 senators and the 3 Electors of the District of Columbia (since 1961).
+$^{2}$ The 435 seats plus the 100 senators and the 3 Electors for the District of Columbia (since 1961).